myersm0/WordFrequencyDistributions.jl/README.md

 c = Corpus(text)
 ```

+Internally, a `Corpus` stores its data as `UInt32`s by default, which has a range of up to about 4 billion.
+If you need to store more than 4 billion tokens, you could parametrize the initialization like `Corpus{Int64}(text)`.

 For sample and population statistics relating to your corpus, the general pattern of functions offered is as follows: `𝑓([::Estimator,] args...; kwargs...)`.
 If you omit the first argument, an `Estimator`, then the operation is performed empirically on the observed sample.
 Otherwise, you may supply an `Estimator` for which an estimation method is defined.
 Here are a few different ways to compute the number of distinct tokens (types) that occur exactly once in a corpus `c`.
 ```
 # actual value in the observed sample: